 Ask: is this product really 10x better than the status quo?
 If not, don't do it; big problems / markets are just as hard to solve as small problems / small markets.

 We’re here to serve our customers.
 Go backwards from the customers and obsess after giving them the best experience possible.

 No passive aggression.
 If someone isn’t doing something right, tell them.
 Be brutally honest with feedback and don’t sugar coat anything.
+Trust in your team.

+Over 10 years, 1% improvements and actions lead to massive exponential increases.
+Practice continuous improvement as an individual and as a company.
 Always ask why, why, why?
 Break things down to the first principles and then build back up.

+Have just enough and no more.
+Constantly simplify.
 Always ask: "how could I accomplish what I'm trying to with 10x less money?"

 "Play for the name on the front of the jersey...people will start remembering the name on the back."
 We all have individualistic desires but by working for the good of the company in the short term, you make yourself significantly better off in the long term.
 When in doubt of how to make a decision, ask: is this in the true, authentic best interest of Chef?